Spartanburg Regional Healthcare System: Regional HealthPlus

 Pediatrics: Pediatrics at SMC locations consists of a 12-bed pediatric unit and a four-bed Pediatric Intensive Care Unit (PICU).
 A pediatric intensivist is available at all times.
 There is a pediatric surgeon on the faculty of the medical education program.
 SMC also offers a variety of outpatient pediatric services, including educational programs on parenting issues and children's health and wellness.
 MGC includes three pediatric physician offices with 15 physicians located conveniently throughout Spartanburg.

-Neuro-Sciences: At SMC, neuro critical care beds are dedicated to the department of neurosurgery.
+Neuro-Sciences: At SMC, neuro-critical care beds are dedicated to the department of neurosurgery.
 In addition, there is a 28-bed general neurology floor with telemetry capabilities plus a 23-bed telemetry unit for the care of less critical patients.
 SMC was the first healthcare provider in South Carolina to be named a Primary Stroke Center.

 Behavioral Health Services: SMC provides both inpatient and outpatient psychiatry services.
 The inpatient Psychiatry Unit operates 28 beds and is located on the third floor of the main hospital building.
-Services include treatment for any type of behavioral, emotional or mental health illness.
-Programs specializing in geriatric patients/elderly, adult inpatient/acute care, employee assistance programs, psychiatric home health services, outpatient appointments with psychiatrists and counselors, outpatient therapy and support programs and nursing home consultation services are provided.
+Services include treatment for any type of behavioral, emotional, or mental health illness.
+Programs specializing in geriatric patients/elderly, adult inpatient/acute care, employee assistance programs, psychiatric home health services, outpatient appointments with psychiatrists and counselors, outpatient therapy and support programs, and nursing home consultation services are provided.

-Post-Acute Services: In addition to the post-acute facilities described above, the District provides Home Health, Palliative, and Hospice Care in a variety of settings:
+Post-Acute Services: In addition to the post-acute facilities described above, the district provides Home Health, Palliative, and Hospice Care in a variety of settings:

 Home Health provides 10,800 episodes of care for residents of Spartanburg, Cherokee, Union, and Greenville counties for individuals who are recovering from illness or surgery, injury, undergoing treatment, disabled, or chronically ill.
-Services include: skilled nursing, physical therapy, occupational therapy, speech therapy, medical social services, aides, wound care, infusion and enteral services and telehealth.
+Services include skilled nursing, physical therapy, occupational therapy, speech therapy, medical social services, aides, wound care, infusion, and enteral services and telehealth.

-Hospice services are offered in home throughout the four-county service area of Spartanburg, Cherokee, Union, and Greenville, providing comfort and support services to patients and their families.
+Hospice services are offered in homes throughout the four-county service area of Spartanburg, Cherokee, Union, and Greenville, providing comfort and support services to patients and their families.
 This program coordinates the services of physicians, nurses, chaplains, social workers, volunteers and other specialists to care for nearly 11,000 patients a year.

 Spartanburg Regional's Palliative Care program offers inpatient consultative services at SMC, PMC, and SHRC, as well as outpatient services to Spartanburg and surrounding counties.
 Any patient with a real or potentially life-threatening/life-limiting condition may be appropriate for a referral.
 Inpatient consultations for 2017 have exceeded 1,700, and outpatient visits are well over 1,100.
 Outpatient services include the Supportive Care Clinic for cancer diagnoses, the Advanced Lung Disease Clinic, Home-based Palliative Care, and the General Palliative Care Clinic for non-cancer diagnoses.
 Palliative consultations are also offered in some local skilled nursing facilities.